-8.3 Calibration Using MCT
+10.3.
+Calibration using MCT

 This section refers to OSFI's MCT and the Branch Adequacy of Assets Test (BAAT).
-The description is also applicable to the MCT of the Autorité des marchés financiers (AMF).
+The description is also applicable to the MCT of the AMF.

 A practical advantage of using the MCT as a calibration point is operational efficiency to leverage existing processes in the quantification of the confidence level.
-A potential disadvantage is that the estimated confidence level may not be appropriate for a particular entity.
+A potential disadvantage is that the estimated confidence level may not be appropriate for a particular entity as MCT requirements are determined/calibrated at the entire Canadian insurance industry level.

 The insurance risk factors in the MCT consider claim liabilities and premium liabilities and are based on a review conducted in 2013.
-In the event that OSFI updates the MCT risk factors, the considerations underlying the revised factors would potentially change the calculations.
+In the event that OSFI updates the MCT risk factors, the considerations underlying the revised factors would potentially change the results.